Ossola

 The Ossola (/it/; Òssola), also Valle Ossola or Val d'Ossola (Eschetaal; Eschental), is an area of Northwest Italy situated to the north of Lago Maggiore.
-It lies within the Province of Verbano-Cusio-Ossola.
+It lies within the Province of Verbano-Cusio-Ossola in the region of Piedmont.
 Its principal river is the Toce, and its most important town Domodossola.

 Etymology

 There are many etymological claims as to the origins of the name Ossola, the most likely being Celtic for "high lands".
 The German and Walser names for the valley translate to "valley of the ash trees".

 Geography

 Ossola is composed of one main valley (the Ossola proper) and seven side valleys: Anzasca, Antrona, Bognanco, Divedro, Antigorio, Formazza, Isorno and Vigezzo.

 It is surrounded by the Pennine Alps on the western side and by the Lepontine Alps on the northern and eastern sides.

 The main towns are Domodossola, Villadossola, Crevoladossola, Ornavasso and Mergozzo.

 Ossola’s highest elevation is the Nordend, a peak of the Monte Rosa Massif, which is also the highest peak of Piedmont.
 Excluding the Monte Rosa's peaks, other important mountains are the Pizzo d'Andolla, the Monte Leone, the Corno Cieco and, in the lower part of the valley, the Monte Capezzone and the Monte Massone.

 It is home to the Alpe Veglia and Alpe Devero Natural Park, Alta Valle Antrona Natural Park and also includes parts of the Val Grande National Park, Italy’s largest wilderness area.